synergy

 l-arginine + l-citrulline

-L-arginine is the direct precursor to nitric oxide but is heavily degraded by intestinal arginase and first-pass hepatic metabolism.
-L-citrulline bypasses this metabolism and is converted to L-arginine in the kidneys, sustaining elevated plasma arginine for hours rather than minutes when the two are combined.
+L-arginine is the direct precursor to nitric oxide, but a large share of an oral dose is degraded by intestinal arginase and first-pass liver metabolism, so plasma levels peak quickly and fall within an hour or two.
+L-citrulline largely bypasses that metabolism and is converted to L-arginine in the kidneys, sustaining the rise for longer.
+Taken together they raise plasma arginine higher and for longer than either alone, supporting nitric-oxide-dependent effects.

 low